tweag/capability/README.md

 In summary, compared to the `mtl`:

-- Capabilities represent what effects a function can used, rather than how the monad is constructed
+- Capabilities represent what effects a function can use, rather than how the monad is constructed
 - Capabilities are named, rather than disambiguated by type
 - Capabilites are discharged with deriving-via combinators and